ADVERTISEMENT

 Schools offer a wide range of approaches and services to support students with special needs.
 This may include individualized learning, one-on-one support, small classes, resource rooms, and learning aids.
 These supports may be provided in a number of different environments such as a dedicated special needs school or class, an integrated class, a withdrawal class, or a regular class with resource support or in-class adaptations.

-CFIS offers Indirect Support
+CFIS offers No support

 A - Forms of Support